-Our strengths lie in the fields of scholarly editing, poetry, intellectual history, women’s writing, and the relationship between literature and politics.
+Our strengths lie in the fields of poetry, intellectual history, theatre history, women’s writing, scholarly editing and the relationship between literature and politics.

-The English faculty is one of the few in the United Kingdom with a distinguished and robust history of research and teaching in eighteenth-century studies.
+The English faculty is one of the few in the United Kingdom with a distinguished and robust history of research and teaching in eighteenth-century studies, and an ongoing commitment to the developing field.

 From Rachel Trickett’s The Honest Muse to Roger Lonsdale’s pioneering editing and Marilyn Butler’s ambitious myth-mapping to the current work of Gerrard, Johnston, Williams and Womersley, we have promoted sustained interest in the dynamism and diversity of eighteenth-century poetry.